MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 #### Likelihoods: theories about the data

 To solve the reasoning problem, you need a theory about my behaviour.
 When does Dan (the author) carry an umbrella?
-You might guess that I’m not a complete idiot, and I try to carry umbrellas only on rainy days.
-On the other hand, you also know that I have young kids, and you wouldn’t be all that surprised to know that I am pretty forgetful about this sort of thing.
-Let’s suppose that on rainy days I remember my umbrella about 30% of the time (I really am awful at this).
-But let’s say that on dry days I’m only about 5% likely to be carrying an umbrella.
+You might guess that Iâ€™m not a complete idiot, and I try to carry umbrellas only on rainy days.
+On the other hand, you also know that I have young kids, and you wouldnâ€™t be all that surprised to know that I am pretty forgetful about this sort of thing.
+Letâ€™s suppose that on rainy days I remember my umbrella about 30% of the time (I really am awful at this).
+But letâ€™s say that on dry days Iâ€™m only about 5% likely to be carrying an umbrella.
 So you might write out a little table like this:

 $$\begin{array}{lcc}\hline
 \mbox{Hypothesis} &  \mbox{Umbrella} & \mbox{No umbrella}\\ \hline